ZhongyangMA/ZhongyangMA.github.io/_posts/2018-03-02-A-Brief-Introduction-to-Alibaba's-Canal.md

 - The binlog of MySQL is stored in multiple files.
 Thus we need _binlog filename_ and _binlog position_ to locate one _Log Event_.
 - Based on the way it was generated, the formats of MySQL's binlog are classified as three types, they are: statement-based, row-based and mixed.

-Currently, _Canal_ supports all binlog formats in incremental subscription,
+Currently, _Canal_ supports all binlog formats when performing incremental subscription.
+But when it comes to data synchronization, only row-based format is appropriate, because the statement-based format doesn't contain any data at all.

-但配合同步时，因为statement只有sql，没有数据，所以一般建议采用ROW模式。

 # The Architecture